ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.pt-pt.md

 > The file used is downloaded directly from the Ubuntu servers: <https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img> then customised using cloud-init.

 > [!primary]
 > OVHcloud recommends that you replace this gateway with one of your choice.
-You can use this guide [OVHgateway replacement](https://docs.ovh.com/pt/nutanix/software-gateway-replacement/).
+You can use this guide: [OVHgateway replacement](https://docs.ovh.com/pt/nutanix/software-gateway-replacement/).

 The OVHgateway has a lightweight design, with 2 NICs, 1 vCPU, 1 GB of memory and 20 GiB of disk space.